Pfaffian Calabi-Yau Threefolds and Mirror Symmetry: Pfaffian Calabi--Yau Threefolds

-\begin{Lem} The Hilbert series $H_{X_{i}}(t)$ for the pfaffian Calabi-Yau threefold $X_{i}$ $i=5,7,10$ are given by the following;
+\begin{Lem} The Hilbert series $H_{X_{i}}(t)$ of the pfaffian Calabi--Yau threefold $X_{i}$ is given by the following.

-\end{Lem} \begin{proof} As we already have a resolution of the structure sheaf of $X_{i}$, the claim easily follows from the additivity of the Hilbert series and the formula \end{proof} \begin{Prop} The degree $\int_{X_{i}}H^{3}$ of the pfaffian Calabi-Yau threefold $X_{i}$ is $i$. \end{Prop} \begin{proof} Since pfaffian variety $X_{i}$ is locally a complete intersection, the triple intersection $\int_{X_{i}}H^{3}$ coincides with $d$, where $d$ is $3!$ times the leading coefficient of the Hilbert polynomial $P_{X_{i}}(t)$, which is readily available thanks to the previous lemma. \end{proof}
+\end{Lem} \begin{proof} As we already have a resolution of the structure sheaf of $X_{i}$, the claim easily follows from the additivity of Hilbert series and the formula \end{proof} \begin{Prop} The degree $\int_{X_{i}}H^{3}$ of the pfaffian Calabi--Yau threefold $X_{i}$ is $i$. \end{Prop} \begin{proof} Let $d$ be $3!$ times the leading coefficient of the Hilbert polynomial $P_{X_{i}}(t)$, which is readily available thanks to Lemma \ref{Hilb}.
+Since a pfaffian variety is locally a complete intersection, the triple intersection $\int_{X_{i}}H^{3}$ coincides with $d$. \end{proof}